-Earlier this summer, Gay American citizens across America were given the long awaited right to marry and since this pivot event countries all over have been addressing laws that permit civil rights to their Gay civilians.
-While some countries have seemingly stepped backwards, Puerto Rico is on a progressive track forward despite drawing some protest.
+In 2015 Gay American citizens across America were given the long awaited right to marry and since this pivotal moment, countries all over have been addressing laws that permit civil rights to their Gay civilians.

 Puerto Rico Pro Family, one of the island’s largest Christian groups, said the protests are two ensure constitutional amendments are enacted to limit marriage to heterosexual couples and to allow parents to decide how their children are educated on gender issues.